Schmidt17/einkaufsliste/notes.md

 - Refactor frontend to Elm
 + Remove scroll on vertical overflow of card-content
 + Bug: Autocomplete broken on second tag
++ Add UI to initiate editing items
 + Add UI to edit items
-- Add UI to delete items
++ Add UI to delete items
 - Refactor item reloading to be purely from backend
+- Add "done" to item data & sync
+- Bug: Page jumps to top upon button clicks